ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - All binaries, XML files, textures, and pictures have been translated*
 - Compatible with any fat model PS2 console regardless of region**
 - DNAS authorization checks bypassed to enable online connectivity
-- English translations of the online game channels from Sony, Hudson, EA, Konami, Capcom, Namco, and KOEI.
+- Online game channels from Sony, Hudson, EA, Konami, Capcom, Namco, and KOEI have been translated into English.
 Hosted courtesy of vitas155 at [psbbn.ru](https://psbbn.ru/)
 - "Audio Player" feature re-added to the Music Channel from an earlier release of PSBBN, allowing compatibility with NetMD MiniDisc Recorders
 - Associated manual pages and troubleshooting regarding the "Audio Player" feature translated and re-added to the user guide
-- Japanese qwerty on-screen keyboard replaced with US English on-screen keyboard
+- Japanese qwerty on-screen keyboard replaced with US English on-screen keyboard***

 ## New to version 2.0
 - Large HDD support.
-No longer limited to 128 GB, now with support for drives up to 128 PB
+No longer limited to 128 GB, now with support for drives up to 2 TB
 - Supports over 700 games, all launchable from the Game Channel
 - Set a custom size for your music partition.
 Original limit of 5 GB allowed the storage of around 7 albums.
 Now the partition can be up to 40 GB for around 60 albums
 - exFAT partition for easy install of PS2 games